MikeDafi/Up/README.md

 # Up

-This document provides instructions on how to setup this repository and install Expo on iOS for testing.
+This document provides instructions on how to set up this repository and install Expo on iOS for testing.

 ## Repository Setup